BLOG

 Sources:

-“Edward Corliss Kilbourne,” HistoryLink Essay #1251by Louis Fiset, 1999.
+“Edward Corliss Kilbourne,” HistoryLink Essay #1251 by Louis Fiset, 1999.

 “Interurban Rail Transit in King County and the Puget Sound Region,” HistoryLink Essay #2667 by Walt Crowley, 2000.